Big bustling Fullers pie-and-ale pub with impressive Victorian façade and interior, and a small back terrace

 Even when packed to the gunnels (which it always is at peak times), the efficient staff here manage to remain friendly and helpful.
 The interior is impressively flamboyant: chandeliers hang from the soaring pink and gilt ceiling, gently illuminated busts line the top of the ornately plastered walls and there's a splendid cupola above the centre of the room.
 Photographs of the historic building's past line the walls; there's also a big dining balcony reached up a grand sweeping staircase.
-As well as Fullers ESB, London Pride, Chiswick and Seafarers on handpump, they keep local micro-brewery guests and a beer named for the pub (from Silhill); background music.
-Most nights see something on in the smart purpose-built little theatre on the first floor.
+Fullers ESB, London Pride, Olivers Island and Seafarers on handpump, and several wines by the glass; background music.
+Most nights something is presented in the smart purpose-built little theatre on the first floor.
 The small back terrace has cast-iron tables and chairs and wall-mounted heaters.

 Good Pub Guide Food